varavoorvishnu/Aconex1800Program/README.md

 Question is given below:
 -------------------------

+1-800-CODING-CHALLENGE

-1-800-CODING-CHALLENGEMany companies like to list their phone numbers using the letters printed on most telephones.
+Many companies like to list their phone numbers using the letters printed on most telephones.
 This makes the number easier to remember for customers.
-An example may be 1-800-FLOWERSThis coding challenge is to write a program that will show a user possible matches for a list of provided phone numbers.Your program should be a command line application that reads from ﬁles speciﬁed as command-line arguments or STDIN when no ﬁles are given.
+An example may be 1-800-FLOWERS.
+This coding challenge is to write a program that will show a user possible matches for a list of provided phone numbers.Your program should be a command line application that reads from ﬁles speciﬁed as command-line arguments or STDIN when no ﬁles are given.
 Each line of these ﬁles will contain a single phone number.For each phone number read, your program should output all possible word replacements from a dictionary.
 Your program should try to replace every digit of the provided phone number with a letter from a dictionary word; however, if no match can be made, a single digit can be left